 It must include your main keyword phrase, along with a reason to read your article.
-It should be a close to, but no more than sixty characters long.
+It should be as close to, but no more than sixty characters long.

 How To Spend Much Less On Shoes For Kids Growing Feet

-I tested this title on a headline analyser and it scored very high, so it is a good one.
+I tested this title on a headline analyser and it scored very high, so it must be a good one.

 One of the common mistakes some article writers make is to only have one title.
 You need two.

 The first is for the main title and usually also the URL.
 The second one is for the SEO title which will be displayed on Google listings and also social media shares.